dimfeld/website/posts/svelte_transitions_on_multiple_elements.md

 export const [send, receive] = zoomTransition({});
 ```

-Each box has a group id and an element-specific id.
-[In the code](https://github.com/dimfeld/svelte-zoomable/blob/9347d8f1a55034bef167d073767d822b17aaa999/src/Zoomable.svelte#L82), the zoomed out boxes are called "overviews" and then the zoomed-in box is a "detail" box.
-Whenever an overview box is clicked, all of the overviews disappear and the detail corresponding to the clicked overview appears on the screen.
+Each box has a unique ID and also a group ID that it shares with all its siblings.
+[In the code](https://github.com/dimfeld/svelte-zoomable/blob/9347d8f1a55034bef167d073767d822b17aaa999/src/Zoomable.svelte#L82), the zoomed out boxes are called *overviews* and each overview has a corresponding *detail* which is the "zoomed in" view for the overview.
+Clicking an overview box causes the corresponding detail box to replace it, while all of the other overviews are removed.

 ```svelte
 <script>